 Four residence halls provide on-campus accommodations for Central Maine Community College students.
-Rancourt Hall, our newest building, opened in the fall of 2007 and accommodates over 150 students in a double-room format with a private bathroom.
-Fortin Hall accommodates 60 students and contains dormitory rooms for double occupancy; the other two halls contain apartment units, each consisting of four single bedrooms, a common living room, and a bathroom.
+Rancourt Hall accommodates over 150 students in a double-room format with a private bathroom.
+Fortin Hall accommodates 60 students and contains dormitory rooms for double occupancy.
+The other two halls contain apartment units, each consisting of four single bedrooms, a common living room, and a bathroom.
 All rooms are furnished with single beds, a closet, a chest of drawers, a desk, and a chair.
 Students provide additional furnishings as desired.
 Students living in residence halls furnish their own sheets, blankets, towels, and pillows.
 Rooms are assigned to full-time Central Maine Community College students.

-A Residence Hall Council, consisting of Resident Assistants and interested resident students, plans activities throughout the year.
-A Director of Housing and Resident Directors live on campus and are available to assist student residents at all times.
+A residence hall council, consisting of resident assistants and interested resident students, plans activities throughout the year.
+A director of housing, and resident directors, live on campus and are available to assist student residents at all times.